xjc90s/docker-selenium/README.md

 make set_containerd_image_store
 ```

-To build all the images for multiplatform, run the following command:
+To build all the images for multiplatform at once, run the following command:

 ```bash
 PLATFORMS=linux/amd64,linux/arm64 make build